 vpsAdminOS is developed on top of the latest NixOS release, so make sure that

 Building the OS

-For the first time, the build will take at least an hour, because it has to compile the kernel and ZFS.
+For the first time, the build can take a long time, because it has to compile the kernel and ZFS.

 When the build finishes, a virtual machine is started, its console is in your

 terminal.
 By default, the OS creates a file on disk which is used as disk device

 for zpool called

 tank within the virtual machine.
 The zpool is used to store

 On the first boot, the pool will be automatically created and installed into osctld.